sgmurphy/wordpress-plugins/poptin/readme.txt

 * Run your popup with our Autopilot trigger and get optimized results

-* SEO friendly mobile and desktop popups, and inline forms
+* SEO friendly mobile & desktop popups, and inline forms

 * Ways to automate Poptin with Zapier:
   - Send an autoresponder with a Gmail account